SpongePowered/SpongeDocs/source/index.rst

 Welcome to SpongeDocs, the official documentation for the open-source `Sponge <http://spongepowered.org>`__ project.

-The Sponge project currently has three main components:
+The Sponge project currently has four main components:

 * Sponge (coremod)
+* SpongeVanilla
 * Sponge API
 * SpongeDocs